 NOTE: If you do not see the smaller window when you first fire up the tool you will need to go to the File menu and select New.

-After you enter the proper information, dismiss the settings window and double click the [email protected] entry to open up the listing of databases (see Figure 2).
+After you enter the proper information, dismiss the settings window and double click the root@localhost entry to open up the listing of databases (see Figure 2).

 In order to create a new database, right-click the Database entry and select Create Database.
 This will open up a simple window with only a text area where you give the new database a name.
 Enter that name and click OK.
 I am going to create a sample database called "ghacks".